AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-external-storage-sol.md

 Adobe PDF Services API have added a support of accessing files from the external storage of the client directly.
 Client can invoke the PDF Services API with Signed URLs and files will be automatically fetched from their storage.

-**Signed URIs:** A signed URL is a URL that provides limited permission and time to make a request.
+A **Signed URL** is a URL that provides limited permission and time to make a request.
 Signed URLs contain authentication information in their query string, allowing users without credentials to perform specific actions on a resource.
 We can generate a download and upload the pre-signed URL of a file and share it with the required entity.

 PDF Services API supports the passing of signed URLs of input and output files in the request body.
 Please refer here for [API](http://developer-stage.adobe.com/document-services/docs/apis/#tag/Document-Generation) specification.